fahimmahmoodmir/developer-center/pages/Documents/ConversationalAI/Third-PartyBots/CustomEndpoint/service-implementation.md

 ### Service Endpoints

 To connect to Third-Party Bots via the Custom Endpoint vendor some service endpoints methods must be implemented by brands.
-Following are the methods defined by the [API Specification](https://github.com/LivePersonInc/third-party-bots-custom-endpoint-reference-service):
+The following are the methods defined by the [API Specification](https://github.com/LivePersonInc/third-party-bots-custom-endpoint-reference-service):

 - Get Bot Environments